Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 • Completion of a drivers defect report itemising noted faults.

-The driver daily defect reporting system may be paper based or utilise technology such as a digital application.
+The driver daily defect reporting system may be paper based or a computer based digital application.

 Do your drivers carry out own repairs?

-Many professional drivers are quite competent to carry out vehicle repairs depending on background.
+Some professional drivers may be competent to carry out vehicle repairs depending on background.
 Simple repairs such as changing a blown bulb can turn in to complex faults

 On certain occasions we have had to carry out specialist autoelectrical repairs to vehicle equipment following when a driver has fitted an incorrect bulb to a tail light unit for example, single contact bulb where a twin contact bulb should have been fitted, a very easy mistake , which has then resulted in specialist body equipment electrical failure due to a simple short circuit resulting in wiring insulation meltdown and expensive component damage.